cloudflare/cloudflare-docs/content/workers/testing/local-development.md

 ## Related resources

-* [Debugging Tools](/workers/testing/debugging-tools) - tools to help you gain insight into your Workers in order to diagnose issues.
+* [Debugging tools](/workers/testing/debugging-tools) - Tools to help you diagnose issues and gain insight into your Workers.